RigelFernandes/RigelFernandes.github.io/_about/publications.md

   const bibtex =
 `@inproceedings{pessanha2026development,
-  title={Development of a Low-Cost Assistive Device for Scene Description for the Visually Impaired}, author={de Yeshua M. Pessanha, Esther and Santos, Victor A. Azevedo Costa and Fernandes, Rigel P. and Silva de Souza, Thiago}, booktitle={Proceedings of the XLIV Brazilian Symposium on Telecommunications and Signal Processing}, series={SBrT 2026}, year={2026},
+  title={Development of a Low-Cost Assistive Device for Scene Description for the Visually Impaired}, author={Pessanha, Esther de Yeshua M. and Santos, Victor A. Azevedo Costa and Fernandes, Rigel P. and Souza, Thiago Silva de}, booktitle={Proceedings of the XLIV Brazilian Symposium on Telecommunications and Signal Processing}, series={SBrT 2026}, year={2026},